HEIGE-PCloud/Algorithm-Dynamics/report/report.md

 Download and install [Git](https://git-scm.com/).

 Git is a free and open source distributed version control system.
 It records every "commit" I made to the source code and allows me to revert back to any previous "commit".
 This makes it easy to roll back to a certain version and locate bugs.
-It also allow me to create new "branch" which is useful when experimenting new features without worrying about damaging the stable code.
+It also allow me to create new "branches" which is useful when experimenting new features without worrying about damaging the stable code.

-I decide to use Git as the version control tool for this project.
+I decide to use Git as the version control system for this project.

 #### Project management

 GitHub

-GitHub is a code hosting platform with project management function support.
-There are many useful functions provided by GitHub to manage this project.
-The "Issue" function allows my stakeholders to report bugs and issues is a much easier and convenient way.
-The "Actions" function provides support for CI/CD and auto testing.
-The "Project" function provides support for manage and organize the TODO list for the project.
+GitHub is a code hosting platform which supports many project management features.
+The "Issue" allows my stakeholders to report bugs and suggests features.
+The "Action" provides support for CI/CD.
+The "Project" provides support for manage and organize the TODO list for the project.

 I decide to use GitHub as the code hosting platform for this project.

 #### Create a project repository

-We need to first create a private repository for this project.
+I need to first create a private repository for this project.

 ![Create a Project Repository](images/Create-a-New-Repository.png)